Oppenheimer1/ruby_algorithms/array_odd_product.md

 # Array Odd Product
-#### This function takes an array as input and returns the product of all the odd numbers in the array.
+#### This method takes an array as input and returns the product of all the odd numbers in the array.
 ```
 def calculate_product(array)
     if array.length == 0